margols/330-PLP/README.md

 ans = 46
 When using the integers fucntion will round the value to the closest integer, if number=0.5 will round to the largest absosulte value
 ```
--The integer format can be altered depending on the number of bits, refer to the table below for the notation:
+- The integer format can be altered depending on the number of bits, refer to the table below for the notation:
 <img width="1117" alt="Screen Shot 2022-09-25 at 10 43 33 AM" src="https://user-images.githubusercontent.com/113360762/192149697-8227ec1a-033a-41dd-9d23-91b998035078.png">

 ***Adding, Substracting, Multplying and Dividing Integers***